Skip to Content

 2. Set the Expectations During the Day

-Once you’ve decided on what your boundaries will be, it’s time to clearly communicate that to your child during the day.
+Once you’ve decided on your boundaries, it’s time to clearly communicate them to your child during the day.

 Hold a family meeting where you talk about the new expectations and how you and your partner will handle it if your child doesn’t meet those expectations.

-Lay it all out there and use role play to help your child process through the new expectations and create buy-in.
+Use role play to help your child process the new expectations and create buy-in.

 3. Use A Reward System